What is a data catalog?

 Estimated time to build a data catalog

 The time it takes to build a data catalog depends on the number of databases to be cataloged.
 Crawling and profiling can be done in a day or two.
 Uploading an existing data dictionary, building lineage and marking relationships for a database can be done in one week with the help of the database’s stakeholder.
 If an organization has to catalog ten databases, it may take four to five weeks.
-A big corporation can build its data catalog in about three months while a medium-sized company can build one in two to four weeks.
+A big corporation can build its data catalog in about three months.
+A medium-sized company can build one in two to four weeks.
 Data catalogs are the new dynamic and agile tools needed by today’s data-driven organizations.
 They serve as a single source of reference for all your data needs.
 Static metadata repositories requiring expert IT users and loads of manual curation are a thing of the past.